Inferring microbial interactions with their environment from genomic and metagenomic data: Results Discussion

 DFBA provides a model for the population dynamics of microbial communities by leveraging genomic data.
 This means that dense time-longitudinal data is not required for simulation.
 Despite this important advantage, the usefulness of the DFBA model is limited.
 This is because a thorough qualitative analysis of the resulting dynamical simulation is often impractical due to the system's complexity.
 MetConSIN achieves an important step forward in analyzing DFBA simulations by organizing the complexity of DFBA into a sequence of interaction networks, which are more familiar and readily understood.
 This tool therefore gives researchers the power to infer important characteristics of the dynamic metabolic activity of a microbial community from genomic data.

 MetConSIN depends on dynamic flux balance analysis and the genome-scale metabolic models that define that system.
 While this does mean that MetConSIN is essentially limited by the quality of the GSMs used, it also means that MetConSIN provides a method by which to assess the quality of these models.
 With high-quality GSMs, MetConSIN provides the ability to create qualitative predictions about community metabolic activity which can be used to generate testable hypotheses.
 MetConSIN can created testable hypotheses about the (1) resource competition and (2) community assembly dynamics in our synthetic communities.
 Furthermore, with MetConSIN, the accuracy of these hypotheses can be used to judge the usefulness of and ways to improve the underlying GSMs.
+Furthermore, MetConSIN provides a pathway for improving GSMs by comparing simulation to other ``omics" data, e.g. metabolomics.

+In the \emph{in silico} experiments we performed with our 10 soil isolates, we lacked detailed information about an environment on which the interactions would take place.
+We assumed that every metabolite that the models could make use of was available, and calculated interactions based on this ``uniform" media.
+For more precise study of known systems, the model can be constrained by information about the available environmental metabolites, e.g. using metabolomics data.
+We demonstrate this with our experiments using the data from Weiss et al.\cite{weiss2022vitro}, in which the authors used metabolomic data to define a model environment.
+Alternatively, when modeling a well studied environment, environmental information can at times be found in the literature.
+In particular, the \emph{Virtual Metabolic Human} project \cite{noronha2019virtual} define a number of environments corresponding to common human diets (e.g. ``E.U.
+Average" or ``High Fiber").